Rishabh0523/DevOps/Day - 6 ( Linux and Shell Scripting )/README.md

 ● Linux is a free OS as well as open source platform .
 ● Linux is very secure .
 ● It is very fast .

+📕 Kernal is heart of the operating system .

+🔖 Kernal is responsible for following reasons :

+○ Device management
+○ Memory Management
+○ Process Management
+○ Handling system Calls